Loading

 October 19, 20243 min read

-Bad Habit owner Aaron Borg says he was working in his shop in broad daylight, when he thought he could hear kids graffitiing his shop building.
+Aaron Borg says he was working in his shop, when he thought he heard kids graffiting his shop.

-After stepping out to investigate he found two “middle aged ladies” tearing down posters for local upcoming shows he is helping to promote.
+After stepping out to investigate he found two “middle aged ladies” tearing down posters in broad daylight.

 “I was in the shop getting ready to open and heard some noise out front,” Aaron says.